Standard query extensions

 value (scalar [integer])

 A value of 5 applies the default ranking weight, as determined by the index.
-A value below 5 reduces the ranking factor weight, whereas a value over 5 increases it.
+A value of less than 5 reduces the ranking factor weight, whereas a value greater than 5 increases it.

 $sort